cbschuld/chrisschuld.com-legacy/_posts/2019-12-14-envisaink4-vs-it-100-dsc-alarm.md

 tags: home-automation home-assistant dsc
 ---

-The DSC alarm panel is easily one of my most favorite things to use with home automation.
+The DSC alarm panel is easily one of my favorite things to use with home automation.
 It is a source of inexpensive motion sensors, entry points and overall presence detection.
 There are two primary ways to get signal out of the DSC alarm: the [EnvisaLink 4](https://amzn.to/2PpdjLv) and the [IT-100](https://amzn.to/35nSvt8).

 ## IT-100

-The IT-100 board is an interface board that translate keypad bus data from the DSC into an API you can interact with via RS-232 serial.
+The IT-100 board is an interface board that translates keypad bus data from the DSC into an API you can interact with via RS-232 serial.

 To install you add the IT-100 to the keypad bus, it will show up as keypad #8 on the bus and you can immediately receive and send status and commands on the RS-232 serial via a DB9 connector.
 Overall setup is not hard and it was always responsive at boot / power up.